 This exercise can be completed properly in just 5 steps:

 Stand with your feet shoulder-width apart.
 Your back should be straight, and the box or bench should be behind you.
 It’s a good idea to place a pad on the floor in front of the bench; this will absorb shock and prevent an impact injury.

 Step 2 – Lift Foot

 Lift one foot and move it behind you until it is resting on the bench or box.
 The top of your foot needs to be comfortable on the box.

 Step 3 – Hold The Pose

-Hold your weight and slowly lower our body towards the ground.
-You back knee should touch the pad on the floor but it shouldn’t take your weight.
-It is important to keep your back straight and our torso tight while you do this.
+Hold your weight and slowly lower your body towards the ground.
+Your back knee should touch the pad on the floor, but it shouldn’t take your weight.
+It is important to keep your back straight and your torso tight while you do this.
 Your front thigh should be parallel to the floor.

 Step 4 – Return

 Hold the pose for a second then slowly push yourself back into the starting position.